Waukesha Christmas parade attack: Victims

 During the immediate aftermath of the ramming, five people were confirmed killed and forty-eight others were injured.
 The five dead were identified as four women and one man.
 Four of the dead were members of the Milwaukee Dancing Grannies, a dance group composed solely of grandmothers.
+One member underwent life-saving neurosurgery.

 Hospitals admitted twenty-eight people, nine of whom were in critical condition.
 Seventeen children were among the wounded, with three remaining hospitalized at Children's Wisconsin until early December.
 By November 23, two days after the incident, the number of people reported injured had increased to sixty-two and the number of fatalities had increased to six after an 8-year-old child died at a hospital.
 The ages of the dead ranged from 8 to 81.

 Aftermath

 The Waukesha Police Department issued a shelter-in-place order for parts of Waukesha but withdrew it the same evening.
-The Waukesha School District canceled school on November 22 and made additional counselors available to students.
+The Waukesha School District canceled school on November 22 and November 23 and made additional counselors available to students.
 On November 22, vigils were held across the city.
 A week after the attacks the city of Waukesha held a moment of silence.
 Children's Wisconsin opened a crisis hotline for those seeking emotional and psychological support.
 First Lady Jill Biden met privately with victims' family members and attended a memorial to the victims on December 15.